svenvermeulen/learnk8s/flux/3-kustomize-controller.md

 ### Upload artifact to minio

 I followed [these](https://min.io/docs/minio/kubernetes/upstream/index.html) instructions to install a dev version of minio on my cluster.
-I have used `mc alias set myminio http://localhost:9000 minioadmin minioadmin` to create an `mc` alias `myminio` for it.
+I've created a port-forward to `localhost:9000` for my minio instance.
-On that minio instance, I used `mc cp ./mykustomization.tar.gz myminio/kustomizebucket` to create a bucket named `kustomizebucket`.
+I use `mc alias set myminio http://localhost:9000 minioadmin minioadmin` to create an `mc` alias `myminio` for my minio instance.

-I'll store `mykustomization.tar.gz` in that bucket:
+Now, I store the contents of `mykustomization` in a bucket named `kustomizebucket`:
 ```
 $ mc mb myminio/kustomizebucket
 Bucket created successfully `myminio/kustomizebucket`.